PrathamBhatTech/Amazon-Product-Tracker/README.md

     > Click on Amazon-Tracker.py and fill in the data asked.

-    > Whenever you want to check the products just click on this file.
+    > Whenever you want to check the products just run this file.

     > If you want to add new products or remove products later on, click on Product_Manager.py and follow the instructions.